jsfiddle/togetherjs/README.md

 Bug Reports
 -----------

 Please submit bug reports as [github issues](https://github.com/mozilla/togetherjs/issues/new).
 Don't worry about labels or milestones.
-If you use the in-app feedback to give us a bug report that's fine too.
+If you use the in-app feedback to give us a bug report, that's fine too.

 Roadmap & Plans
 ---------------

-To see what we're planning or at least considering to do with TogetherJS, look at [see our bug tracker](https://github.com/mozilla/togetherjs/issues?state=open).
+To see what we're planning or at least considering to do with TogetherJS, [see our bug tracker](https://github.com/mozilla/togetherjs/issues?state=open).

 Setting up a development environment
 ------------------------------------